Bookrage001/osc/resources/docs/extras/css-tips.md

 ```

 !!! tip ""
-    Mixing Inline and Selector syntaxes doesn't work, once you use selectors, you have to use the `:host` selector to target the widget's container element.
+    Mixing Inline and Selector syntaxes doesn't work, once you use selectors, you have to use the `:host` selector to target the widget element.

 ## Layering: `z-index`